ktaki8/ktaki8/README.md

 ## Featured Projects

 ### 🗺️ BlastMap
 An identity-centric threat mapping framework for cloud AI infrastructure — mapping MITRE ATLAS attack tactics to machine identity over-privilege in AWS environments.
-Includes cost-of-breach analysis, live attack simulation tables, and compliance mapping to NIST 800-53, SOC 2, and EU AI Act.
+Includes cost-of-breach analysis, live attack simulation tables, and compliance mapping to NIST 800-53 and EU AI Act.

 ### 🔐 BreachGuard
 A Password Breach Aggregator integrating Have I Been Pwned API and CISA KEV data, featuring breach visualizations and ROI analysis for organizational security investments.